niekwit/crispr-screens/README.md

 > [!IMPORTANT]
 > All sgRNA names must be in the following format: GENE_sgGENE_sgRNAnumber (e.g. B2M_sgB2M_1).

+If no fasta file has been generated yet, but a csv file is available that contains sgRNA sequences and gene name in separate column, then this can be copied into the resources directory instead.
+The workflow will generate the fasta file from this automatically.
+The columns that contains this information must be included in config.yaml under "csv".

 ## sgRNA library meta data and analysis settings